This document describes:

 Contacting Frosmo for information

-For queries and requests related to data access and data protection in general, customers can contact email@example.com or their Frosmo Project Manager, who will convey the queries to the data protection steering group.
+For queries and requests related to data access and data protection in general, contact email@example.com or your Frosmo representative, who will convey the queries to the data protection steering group.
 All queries must be handled by the steering group to ensure the consistency and validity of the replies.

 When a data subject refuses profiling on a site, the Frosmo Platform can discontinue all profiling for the corresponding Frosmo visitor ID.
 The platform does this by setting a cookie in the visitor's browser that prevents the use of the platform.
 After this, any collected data is stored in a format that prevents the platform from using it or associating it with a person.
 The data is then removed from the Frosmo back end according to the normal data retention cycle.

 Frosmo can also implement selective profiling.
 This solution enables registering the visitor's profiling choice on the site and showing them content accordingly: